 “I serve on the Board because I believe that the way the Carlos Rosario School promotes global interaction, with people from different backgrounds interacting and coexisting, is the formula for saving the world.”

 Born in Morocco, Brahim Rawi is a proud graduate of the Carlos Rosario School’s ESL and Office Training programs.
 While enrolled, he was actively involved in the student government, serving as treasurer and vice president.
 With the support of a scholarship from the School, he attended bank teller training, starting him on the finance career path.
 He is currently the vice-chair of the Board and a member of the Finance & Development Committee, contributing his extensive expertise in the banking sector.
 He is fluent in Arabic, French, Spanish, and English.

 “I serve on the Board because I feel it is my duty to give back to the community.
 I want to make sure what I learned over the years can help our students, and that they do the same for someone else in the future.
 I want to keep the chain of learning going.”

 Senior Advisor for Leadership Development

-Margaret Yao serves as the Board’s secretary and is a member of the Board Effectiveness Task Force.
+Margaret Yao serves as the Board’s secretary and is a member of the Governance & Nominating Committee, Strategic Planning & Oversight Committee, and Diversity, Equity, & Inclusion Taskforce.
 She brings extensive experience in management and organizational change from her career in the nonprofit and federal government sectors, as well as leading her own consulting firm for many years.
 As the daughter of Chinese immigrants who were supported by caring community members upon arrival to the United States, she is committed to giving back to others and has a long-standing passion for literacy development with English language learners.